 4. Host' activities: You will be invited to participate in family activities and outings.
 This is one of the main reasons why you are a part of the home stay program, so try to join them whenever possible.
 If you cannot participate, tell your host family at least one or two days in advance and thank them for including you.
 It's polite to ask them in advance if it will cost extra.
 You can ask "how much shall I pay?" and "how much spending money will I need to bring?"

 5. Your payment: You are responsible to pay your host a monthly stipend.
-The rate is published in ABODE information (and on the website), and is not negotiable.
-Your monthly payment is due each month on the date you moved in, in full and on time.
+The rate is published in the ABODE website, and is not negotiable.
+Your monthly homestay fee payment is due each month on the date you moved in, in full and on time.
 Please contact us immediately if you have any questions regarding your payment.
 The following are examples of things included and not included with your homestay fee:

 - Laundry detergent, toilet paper